openspending/docs/docs/developers/index.md

 ### Monitoring

 Error monitoring with [Sentry](https://sentry.io/) is supported for several of the OpenSpending applications.
-To configure a container for Sentry, add the appropriate DSN value as an environmental variable.
+To configure an application container for Sentry, add the appropriate DSN value as an environmental variable.
 Sentry DSN values can be found within the Sentry project settings > Client Keys (DSN).

 #### Private DSN